kyma-incubator/compass/docs/investigations/secure-resolvers/secure-auth-resolvers.md

 RuntimeAgent wants to read auth details for application's API.
 The RuntimeAgent should be allowed to read field `auth` only with his own ID.
-In this case we will use new directive `limitAccessFor` and `limitIntegrationSystemAccessTo`.
+In this case we will use new directive `limitAccessFor` and `limitManagerAccessTo`.

 ### Restrict access to `application { auths }`